 10 Health Benefits of Turmeric:

-Cellular inflammation is a common day epidemic that is that is the fundamental cause of degenerative disease in our society.
-Turmeric has been shown to reduce inflammation & oxidative stress as well as any herbal medicinal ever studied.
+Cellular inflammation is a common daily epidemic that is the fundamental cause of degenerative disease in our society.
+Turmeric has been shown to reduce inflammation and oxidative stress, as well as any herbal medicinal ever studied.

 Turmeric is Rich in Antioxidants:

 Turmeric root is extraordinarily rich in curcuminoid polyphenol antioxidants that give it a classic yellow-orange color.
-The principal curcuminoid is curcumin which is responsible for much of the health benefits attributed to turmeric.
+The principal curcuminoid is curcumin, which is responsible for many of the health benefits attributed to turmeric.
 The other 2 curcuminoids are desmethoxycurcumin and bis-desmethoxycurcumin.

 Blood sugar imbalances and insulin resistant cell membranes are critical factors that promote inflammatory conditions in the body.
 Curcumin has been shown to stabilize blood sugar and reverse cellular insulin resistance by increasing the number of insulin receptors and improving the receptor binding capacity to insulin (2).